RicardoRibeiroRodrigues/teckhacker-iac/README.md

 #### 4. Test Environment:
 - Creating a dedicated test environment within the CI/CD pipeline to simulate and validate changes before they are deployed to the production environment.
-- Utilizing tools like Docker or Kubernetes to ensure consistency between the test and production environments.

 #### 5. Terraform for Infrastructure as Code:
 - Utilizing Terraform to define, provision, and manage the infrastructure in a declarative manner.